 Place all ingredients into a saucepan, and bring up to a boil over a high flame.
 As soon as the contents of the pot are bubbling, reduce the heat to a simmer, and cook the sauce, stirring occasionally for 10 minutes to thicken it.
 While the sauce is still hot, pour it through a strainer into a jar to remove the whole spices.
 Cool the sauce and store in the refrigerator.
 The Kecap Manis will stay good in the fridge for months.

-- Korean-style Mie Goreng - Add gochujang (Korean chili paste) and ⅓ cup of chopped kimchi.
+- Korean-style Mie Goreng - Add 1 spoonful of gochujang bbq sauce, and ⅓ cup of chopped kimchi.
 You should def try my recipe for homemade kimchi, because it is so good in stir-fried noodles, or in fried rice dishes.

-- Thai-style Mie Goreng - Add kaffir lime leaves, lime juice, and fresh Thai basil, and garnish the dish with bean sprouts for a Thai-inspired version of Mie Goreng.
+- Thai-style Mie Goreng - Add kaffir lime leaves, a spoonful of tom yup paste, and fresh Thai basil, and garnish the dish with bean sprouts for a Thai-inspired version of Mie Goreng.

 💪Want to get more protein into this dish?